Telecommunication-Telemedia-Assessment/telecommunication-telemedia-assessment.github.io/README.md

 - [CrowdWatcher](https://github.com/Telecommunication-Telemedia-Assessment/CrowdWatcher): This project is the open-source eye tracking platform.
 It enables researchers to measure visual attention and user engagement in a crowdsourcing context through traditional RGB webcams.

 ## Other Projects

-Our projects constantly grow up, that's why this short list is not complete.
-For latest projects, please check our official list of projects on [github](https://github.com/Telecommunication-Telemedia-Assessment).
+Our list of projects constantly grows, that's why this short list is not complete.
+For the latest projects, please check our official list of projects on [GiThub](https://github.com/Telecommunication-Telemedia-Assessment).